Meditate While Bathing | Learn to Meditate in Shower or Bathtub

 1. Keep Distractions Away.

-One rule that is common between the classic meditation and meditating while bathing is keeping distractions away.
+One rule that is common between classic meditation and bathtub meditation is keeping distractions away.
 Put your phone notifications off, shut your laptop down, and keep those work files away.
 Just be focused on your meditation.